WHEN CAN I APPLY AS AN INTERNAL TRANSFER?

 HOW WILL MY APPLICATION BE EVALUATED?

-Apparel Design is a restricted major which means that the number of spaces
+Fashion Design and Product Innovation is a restricted major which means that the number of spaces

 available for internal transfers will vary by semester and we may not be able